 - Do not encourage the staff to use portable storage devices like USB drives and cards which can be easily misplaced or unencrypted.
 Transferring files in more secure ways like organization’s cloud storage or collaboration solutions is advised.

-- Make sure Corporate COVID-19 BCP addressing cybersecurity issues
+- Make sure Corporate COVID-19 BCP addresses cybersecurity issues

 Accordingly it is recommended to stay alert on your information systems during COVID-19 outbreak, since the reports have indicated that the cybercriminals use the present opportunity to perform their attacks.
 Hence, it is always better to keep in mind that the security of the systems should be primarily assured, when changes to the operations of organizations take place with diverted attention.